forza-painter/forza-painter/README.md

 ### Check out the #faq channel on the discord for awesome tips.
 **Ask for help on the Discord server first!**.
 If you **cannot get help** on the Discord server.
-- `A-Dawg#0001` - I'm currently v. busy with life so ask in the Discord first please.
+- `the_adawg` - I'm currently v. busy with life so ask in the Discord first please.

 ## Don't have Discord?
 https://www.youtube.com/watch?v=2Wum11-IhfM